lohjine/opencaptcha/concepts.md

 ## Level 8-10: (TODO)

+or visual illusions lol, which central circle looks smaller. hard for machines to replicate the same mistake as humans?

 # Anti-bot techniques common to all CAPTCHA levels

 * A minimum solve time is applied as a form of rate-limiting